-The Streams of Prayer for 17 January 2022, is a circular from Wycliffe Global Alliance.
-This is made available through Wycliffe Caribbean.
+The Streams of Prayer for 17 January 2023, is a circular from Wycliffe Global Alliance.
+Wycliffe Caribbean makes this available.

 Community and Friendship

 Our current theme for Streams of Prayer is Community and Friendship.

 Community is the basis for the existence of the Alliance.
 We are not a community only because of our common goals, though Alliance Organizations do share many common goals.
 Our participation in God’s mission flows out of our communion with the Triune God and our fellowship within the Body of Christ.
 We are a community because we joyfully share a common life in Christ. …Our interdependence and interconnectedness creates an environment where all Alliance Organizations generously give and graciously receive.
 We recognize we are not owners, but only stewards of the gifts God has given us.
 We affirm each other for who we are and not for what we contribute or for the quantity of the contribution.
 Our primary goal is to glorify God together.
 (From the Wycliffe Global Alliance in Community).

 We celebrate being on this mission with God as a community.
 We recognize that although each Alliance organization has its own leadership, board, and staff, all seek to work interdependently and value the Alliance community for friendship, partnership, spiritual encouragement, and other practical forms of mutual support.
 We pray for all partnerships, and for the ways friendship is demonstrated, both in and through the Alliance.